Millinocket Marathon & Half

 Yes.
 Please click HERE to search the confirmed entrants list.

-If you know you’re friend is planning to run, make sure that they’re signed up.
+If you know your friend is planning to run, make sure that they’re signed up.

 return to FAQ menu